What if I were to tell you that making your bed can change your life? I know it sounds crazy, but it’s true. Hear me out.

 If you’ve been struggling to prioritize your day, making your bed first thing in the morning frees up your brain to make judgment calls and plans!

-Once you realize that making your bed takes only a couple of minutes each morning, you’ll start to understand that many of the other chores you’ve been putting off take just as little time.
-That’s what I discovered when I began my own 30-day bed-making challenge.
+Once you realize that making your bed takes only a couple of minutes each morning, you’ll realize that many other chores you’ve been putting off also take just as little time.

 It may not seem like a big change — because it’s not — but making your bed every day starts your mornings with a commitment to do the whole “adulting” thing.
 The next thing you know, you’re following a daily cleaning routine, and your whole house is looking better — all because you started making your bed.